 CPS South West is headed by Chief Crown Prosecutor (CCP) Victoria Cook, whose responsibilities include carrying out prosecutions; setting and maintaining professional and ethical standards; representing the CPS locally; contributing to national policy and strategy and ensuring effective employee relations.

 The CCP is supported by a team of senior managers with expertise in legal and business management matters.
-On the legal side, support is provided by a Deputy Chief Crown Prosecutors, Emma Davies and Sean Kyne.
+On the legal side, support is provided by two Deputy Chief Crown Prosecutors, Emma Davies and Sean Kyne.
 Sarah Marchant is the Area Business Manager and has responsibility for the business and operational delivery functions.

 Victoria Cook, Chief Crown Prosecutor